eschnett/zotero-citationcounts/README.md

 This is an add-on for Zotero, a research source management tool.
-The add-on can auto-fetch citation counts for journal articles using various APIs, including Crossref (and in the future probably Inspire HEP, NASA/ADS, and Semantic Scholar).
+The add-on can auto-fetch citation counts for journal articles using various APIs, including Crossref, Inspire HEP (and in the future probably NASA/ADS and Semantic Scholar).
 (Google Scholar is not supported because automated access is against its terms of service.)

 Please report any bugs, questions, or feature requests in the Github repository.